Cybersecurity & Cloud Orientation 2025

 The Program as a Living Journey

-Instead of walking through a dry syllabus, Sandeep described the program as a journey into security maturity.
-He invited participants to envision each module as a milestone: threat modelling on Azure Sentinel, attack simulations that unfold across multiple phases, electives in Governance, DevSecOps, and Compliance, and culminating in a capstone project that tackles real industry problems.
+Instead of walking through a dry syllabus, Sandeep described the program as a transformative journey into security maturity, where every lesson had a purpose.
+He invited participants to envision each module as a milestone: Threat Modelling on Azure Sentinel, attack simulations that unfold across multiple phases, electives in Governance, Compliance and DevSecOps and culminating in a capstone project that tackles real industry problems.

 He didn’t mince words: